TerjeNorderhaug/person8-mongo/README.md

 # Person8

-SPA to restore the identity of homeless youth.
+SPA to restore the identity of homeless youth using MongoDB Atlas & Stich for serverless implementation.

-Universal (isomporhic) Clojurescript React app for mobile and/or web.

-Runs on Docker and Heroku using node express, bootstrap, and material design, with hotloaded code shared between frontend and backend.

 ## References